timmers-io/tsb-poc-os4/README.md

 - Elasticsearch 7.15.2
 - TSB 1.4.7

+Generated and working files will be placed in the "files" directory.
+After cloning the repo, create the "files" directory.

 ## Steps to prepare the Management Plane cluster
 We will be using the included default demo installations for PostgreSQL and LDAP for this Proof of Concept (POC) installation.